alexwennerberg/gourami/README.md

 Run the local server with `gourami_social run`

+Setup the database with

 ## Deployment

-**Gourami is in alpha / development stage.** I have a small server running with some of my friends, but this is absolutely not ready for any sort of production environment, and a key feature, ActivityPub federation, is not finished yet.

-I think it'd be interesting to set this up so that it can be deployed on a Platform as a Service or Function as a Service offering, but I haven't found any great way to run Sqlite in that context.
-I may put together an ansible playbook or something.
+**Gourami is in alpha / development stage.**

+I would love if you gave Gourami a shot, but be aware that issues may arise.
+If you would like to follow or join my server, please reach out to me!
+I'm also happy to help anyone set up their instance.

 ## References